wyhitcs/team-letsencrypt/draftv1.md

 ####2.6.1.2 Evolution Tradeoff

-The tradeoff depends on the type of the system, the likehood of the change and the confidence to defer the change until it is required.
-It means the prioritized evolution requirements will take flexibility into account at the beginning while the others defer the efforts.
+The tradeoff depends on the type of the system, the likelihood  of the change and the confidence to defer the change until it is required.
+It means the prioritized evolution requirements will take flexibility into account at the beginning while others defer the efforts.

-The architects of Letsencypt considers support for IPv6 and Nginx at initial development since they are the necessary features the project wants to include.
+Architects of Letsencypt consider support for IPv6 and Nginx at initial development since they are the necessary features the project wants to include.
 By creating extensible interfaces for IPv6 and Nginx, the system becomes flexible for later change.

 The issues of lessening rate limits on the number of certificates issued per domain and certificate compatibility with Windows XP are also considered even not with the highest priority.
 The reason is that the compatibility problem is a small-scale issue in our case while the rate limit demands more on the hardware support than software architecture.